Doug Jones (boxer): Boxing career

-Doug "Pugilism" Jones started off his career successfully with 19 consecutive wins against mostly lightly regarded opponents but did defeat ex-Middleweight champion Bobo Olson, until his first loss occurred at the hands of Eddie Machen.
-He lost his next two fights, and the third a draw.
-Jones fought for the world light-heavyweight championship against Harold Johnson but lost a 15-round decision.
+Doug "Pugilism" Jones started off his career successfully with 19 consecutive wins against mostly lightly regarded opponents but did defeat ex-Middleweight champion Bobo Olson with an impressive knockout in the 6th Round and Olympic Gold Medalist Pete Rademacher by Knockout in the 5th Round, he was the number one light heavyweight contender and an intimidating 19–0 when he fought number two heavyweight contender Eddie Machen and lost by Unanimous decision.
+As number two light heavyweight contender Jones fought for the world light-heavyweight championship against Harold Johnson but lost a 15-round decision and went on to face number three heavyweight contender Zora Folley in a fight he again lost by decision.

+He was number one light heavyweight contender, but moved up to the heavyweight division and went on to face future Light heavyweight World Champion Bob Foster (boxer) who was undefeated 9–0, despite this he won by technical knockout in the 8th round.
+This set up a rematch with number three contender Zora Folley who he knocked out in the 7th round.
+These two fights established Jones as number three contender in the heavyweight division.

-He then moved up to the heavyweight division.
-Jones won his next two fights against Bob Foster (who was in his ninth professional fight) and Zora Folley.
-Jones also split two fights with Billy Daniels.
-His best known fight was against a young Cassius Clay in March 1963, when he lost a ten-round decision in front of a sold-out crowd in Madison Square Garden.
-Many thought Jones deserved the decision, which was loudly booed by the Garden Crowd.
+Against number two contender Cassius Clay he fought his best-known fight in March 1963, in which he lost a 10-round decision in front of a sold-out crowd in Madison Square Garden.
 Of 25 boxing writers at the Garden that night, 13 scored it for Jones, 10 favored Clay, and two called it even.
 The Ring selected this as its Fight of the Year in 1963.
+He then fought number 8 contender Billy Daniels who he beat on points moving himself up to number 2 heavyweight contender.
+He then fought heavyweight world title challenger Tom McNeeley, knocking him out in Round 5.
+This meant he was number 1 heavyweight contender by January 1964.